-You can make your payments by BPAY, direct deposit to the National Australia Bank, credit card (by faxing in your card details or calling AFMA direct) or by cheque.
-All account details, biller code and contact details are included on the Payment Options page of your levy invoice.
-Please include the associated invoice or reference number with your payment so AFMA can ensure your payment is attributed correctly.
+You can make your payments by BPAY, direct deposit to the National Australia Bank, credit card (by sending in your card details or calling AFMA direct) or by cheque.
+All account details, biller code and contact details are included on the payment options page of your levy invoice.
+Please include the associated reference (invoice) number with your payment so AFMA can ensure your payment is attributed correctly.